imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/README.md

 - You can **make a copy** of the notebook and save it to your Google Drive account (File -> Save a copy in Drive).
 - To adit a cell, double click on the text.
 This will show either the source code (in code cells) or the source text (in text cells).
 - You can use the `#`-mark in code cells to comment out parts of the code, so you can keep the original code or perform the tests you desire.

+### Jupyter notebook
+- Additionally, you are able to download the BEHAV3D_Tumor_Profiler Google Colab notebook into a `.ipynb` format and run it locally in a jupyter notebook environment (File>Download>Download .ipynb).
+- Note, however, that doing this may result in having to change the sections of code referred to datafiles import and export, so it is advised to change this sections to your convenience in this case.

 ## ***To run from Rstudio***